How much is a garden room?

 A real-world example

-The team at Make Room Outside recently completed a project on behalf of a customer who had been quoted £69,000 for a traditional build extension.
-The time window for this was estimated at six to eight weeks – weather-dependent – and also entailed additional costs for making good the garden area around the planned build.
+The team at Make Room Outside recently completed a project for a customer who had been quoted £69,000 for a traditional build extension.
+The time window for this was estimated at six to eight weeks, weather-dependent, and also entailed additional costs to make good the garden area around the planned build.

 By contrast, garden room suppliers Make Room Outside completed an alternative garden room project for just £33,000, with all work carried out inside a seven-day window and no damage to the surrounding garden.
-What’s more, there was none of the disruption and dust associated with an extension which invades the home and can cause temporary chaos.
+What’s more, there was no disruption or dust associated with an extension that invades the home and can cause temporary chaos.

-This modular project measured 7050mm x 3950mm and was constructed using beautiful Red Cedar wood.
-Built using a concrete pile system to support Make Room Outside’s steel frame system sat on adjustable steel feet, no planning permission was required as the building size was under a 30sqm footprint, did not exceed 2.5m in height and was sited more than a metre from any of the property boundaries.
+This modular project measured 7050mm x 3950mm and was constructed from beautiful Red Cedar.
+Built using a concrete pile system to support Make Room Outside’s steel frame system, which sat on adjustable steel feet, no planning permission was required as the building size was under a 30sqm footprint, did not exceed 2.5m in height and was sited more than a metre from any of the property boundaries.

-The customer selected an elegant aluminium four-metre, three-pane bifolding door, which effectively brings the garden into the space yet retains all the comforts of indoors when the weather is more inclement.
-Make Room Outside completed all the interior finishing works, plastering and painting to create a comfortable and cosy additional living space.
+The customer selected an elegant aluminium four-metre, three-pane bifolding door, which effectively brings the garden into the space while retaining the comforts of indoors on inclement days.
+Make Room Outside completed all interior finishing works, including plastering and painting, to create a comfortable and cosy additional living space.

 Ryan Crossley, Director